slothbear/LCMax/readme.md

 window taller.

 Is this magic?
 No. Is this dangerous?
 No. The link you install below changes two display properties.
 Nothing nefarious.
+If you're concerned, have a computer friend review the technical details section below.

 See something that could be done better?
 Please [let me know](mailto:LCmax.Issues@gmail.com).